michelfernandez/cove/site/content/english/enable-qes.md

 {{% collapsible 5 "Does QES require a Mobile ID?" %}}
 No. But a Mobile ID makes signing faster and easier, which is why we recommend it.
 On Mobile-ID.ch you can check whether your smartphone already has a Mobile ID and whether the function is activated. <br class="hide-for-mobile">If this is not the case, a new SIM card with Mobile ID can be ordered<br class="hide-for-mobile"> free of charge from most providers.
 {{% /collapsible %}}

+{{% collapsible 6 "What if I haven't been identified yet?" %}}
+Personal identification is only required for signing with the highest e-signature standard (QES).
+If you have not yet been identified in personal contact, you sign with the second highest standard (AES).
+{{% /collapsible %}}

 {{% /content %}}